• Skip to main content

 6. In a large non-stick pan heat up 2 tablespoons of oil and fry the burgers over a low/medium heat for 3-4 minutes on each side until golden and crispy.

 7. Serve in your favourite burger bun topped with a generous helping of the slaw.
-I also combined 3 tablespoons of low fat mayo and yogurt each and added a dollop of that to each burger, but this is optional.
+My homemade dill mayo is the perfect sauce to serve with salmon burgers!

 Serving suggestions